ukidiscs2026/discs2026/_pages/registration.md

 **Registration and abstract submission**

-<span style="color: #e74c3c;">Abstract submission for talks and posters is now closed.
-Registration is still open, but for attending the conference, only (either in-person or online). </span>
+<span style="color: #e74c3c;">Abstract submission, and registration for in-person participation, are now closed.
+Registration is now only possible for online attendance. </span>

 <!--<span style="color: #e74c3c;">The SOC are finalizing requests for talks.
 If you requested a talk, we will announce our decision by **Friday May 8 2026**.</span> -->